Antipsychotic Prescribing

 • H1-receptor-blocking

-• Phenothiazines have been used for relief of pruritus or, in the case of promethazine, as preoperative sedatives.
+• Phenothiazines have been used for the relief of pruritus or, in the case of promethazine, as preoperative sedatives.

 Figure 1.
 Indications for Antipsychotics (Designed by course author, 2024)